gustafnk/microservice-websites/index.md

 In our example, the shopping cart will be included with an AJAX request to the shopping cart resource, which returns HTML for the browser to render.

-It’s not a requirement for CSI to be declarative, but we think it’s a good practice.
+It's not a requirement for CSI to be declarative, but we think it's a good practice.
 Some declarative CSI techniques/technologies are:

-- Traversing the DOM for a 'data-’ attribute on an `<a href>` and include the `href`
+- Traversing the DOM for a 'data-' attribute on an `<a href>` and include the `href`
 - Traversing the DOM for an XML element and include its `src` attribute inside the XML element [hinclude.js](https://github.com/mnot/hinclude)
 - Registering a custom element [CE] and include its `src` attribute, may or may not keep the existing element [&lt;h-include&gt;](https://github.com/gustafnk/h-include), [`<include-fragment-element>`](https://github.com/github/include-fragment-element), [`<html-include>`](https://github.com/chris-l/html-include/)

-One downside with CSI is that it doesn’t play well with links to JavaScript included dynamically.
-This means that it’s a bit more cumbersome to integrate a microservice that has dependencies to its own JavaScript.
+One downside with CSI is that it doesn't play well with links to JavaScript included dynamically.
+This means that it's a bit more cumbersome to integrate a microservice that has dependencies to its own JavaScript.
 For an example on how this issue can be resolved (and why integrating CSS is not a problem), see the section [Local stylesheets and scripts](#local-stylesheets-and-scripts).

-Another downside with CSI is that it’s best if we know the height and width of the transcluded content in advance, in order to avoid a flickering UI.
+Another downside with CSI is that it's best if we know the height and width of the transcluded content in advance, in order to avoid a flickering UI.
 This is very similar to how we need to treat image elements in HTML.
-However, it’s sometimes cumbersome to know exactly how much space is needed for content with variable length.
-Over time, it’s better if we transclude that kind of content that come early in the DOM with ESI, while content with variable length that comes later in the DOM can be included with CSI.
+However, it's sometimes cumbersome to know exactly how much space is needed for content with variable length.
+Over time, it's better if we transclude that kind of content that come early in the DOM with ESI, while content with variable length that comes later in the DOM can be included with CSI.
 However, we then also need to evaluate the possible performance risks with this change.

 With CSI, we also need to follow the cross-origin policy for AJAX requests in the browser, or use CORS (if supported by the browser and enabled in the server).
 If CORS is not enabled, we need a reverse proxy or load balancer in front of the endpoint, so that they share the same host (both in development mode and production).